jeffgortmaker/pyblp/docs/examples.rst

 Marginal Costs and Markups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To compute marginal costs, :math:`c`, the `product_data` passed to :class:`Problem` must have had a `firm_ids` field.
-Since we included firm IDs in both problems, we can use :meth:`Results.compute_costs`.
+Since we included firm IDs in both problems, we can use :meth:`ProblemResults.compute_costs`.

 .. ipython:: python

    nevo_costs = nevo_results.compute_costs()
    blp_costs = blp_results.compute_costs()

 Other methods that compute supply-side outputs often compute marginal costs themselves.
-For example, :meth:`Results.compute_markups` will compute marginal costs when estimating markups, :math:`\mathscr{M}`, but computation can be sped up if we just use our pre-computed values.
+For example, :meth:`ProblemResults.compute_markups` will compute marginal costs when estimating markups, :math:`\mathscr{M}`, but computation can be sped up if we just use our pre-computed values.

 .. ipython:: python